The Pleiades

 About Stella Murals

-Stella Murals is a New Zealand based glow in the dark art studio.
-Started in 2011, owned and operated exclusively by artist Esther Iranyi.
+Stella Murals is an Australian based glow in the dark art studio.
+Started in 2011, owned and operated exclusively by New Zealand artist Esther Iranyi.

 Leave a comment: